AlejandroAb/CASCABEL/README.md

 RUN: "My_First_run"

 </code></pre>
-As you can see on the previous config.yaml file the variables that are required for Cascabel to start are:
+As you can see on the previous config.yaml file the variables that are required for CASCABEL to start are:
 PROJECT, LIBRARY, RUN,  fw_reads, rv_reads and metadata.
 Once that you have valid values for these entries, you are ready to run the pipeline:

 <pre><code class="yaml">